Taint-Based Code Slicing for LLMs-based Malicious NPM Package Detection

-The results show that taint-based slicing retains \num{73.7}\% of malicious features while discarding over \num{90}\% of benign code.
-Moreover, the substantial improvement in F1-score (\num{83.32}\%) compared to the full-code baseline (\num{67.80}\%) indicates that the sliced representation enhances, rather than degrades, semantic signal quality.
+The results show that taint-based slicing retains more than \num{73}\% of malicious API features while discarding almost \num{90}\% of benign code segments.
+Moreover, the substantial improvement in F1-score (\num{83.32}\%) compared to the naive splitting baseline (\num{67.80}\%) indicates that the sliced representation enhances semantic signal quality rather than degrading it.

-\paragraph{Generalizability: Model Selection} Our evaluation is currently limited to a single LLM family (DeepSeek-Coder).
-While reliance on one model may constrain immediate generalization, this model was chosen as a representative state-of-the-art open-source LLM specialized for code intelligence.
-We hypothesize that the core benefit of slicing—namely, increasing information density within a constrained context window—is largely model-agnostic.
-Consequently, the improvements observed in this study are likely to transfer to other large language models with comparable or stronger reasoning capabilities.